TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/Generic/ZeroPain/ReadMe.txt

 &104 - 'ESC_Status'.
 Software should use OS_ReadEscapeState instead.
 &108 - 'IRQsema'.
 Used by some software to detect if it's running in the
        'foreground' or not.
 &10C - 'MetroGnome'.
-This is the centisecond counter - OS_MonotonicTime should
+This is the centisecond counter.
+Use OS_ReadMonotonicTime
-       be used instead.
+       instead.
 &FE8 - 'CLibCounter'.
 This is used by old versions of the shared C library, and
        the statically linked version (ansilib).
 Update to a newer version, and/or switch to using the shared C library.